devsecops-workshop/workshop-guide/content/11-rhacs-warmup/_index.md

 - You should see your deployment that has been “seen” running Java since it started
 - Try another one: limit the filter to your Project namespace only
 - Note the **Create Policy** button.
 It can be used to create a policy from the search filter to automatically identify this criteria.

+## System Policies
+As the foundation of ACS are the **system policies**, have a good look around:
+- Navigate to the **System Policies** section from **Platform Configuration** in the left side menu.
+- You will get an overview of the Built-in Policies
+- All of the policies that ship with the product are designed with the goal of providing targeted remediation that improves security hardening.
+- You’ll see this list contains many **Build** and **Deploy** time policies to catch misconfigurations early in the pipeline, but also **Runtime** policies.
+- These policies come from us at Red Hat - our expertise, our interpretation of industry best practice, and our interpretation of common compliance standards, but you can modify them or create your own.

+{{% notice tip %}}
+Here is a great tip for you: By default only some policies are enabled.
+If you want to get an overview which ones, you can use the filter view introduced above.
+But there is one catch: the filter value needed is not as straight forward as it could be... until this has been fixed, use this:

+Use `Enforcement` as filter key and `FAIL_BUILD_ENFORCEMENT` as the magic ingredient, eh, value. ;-)
+{{% /notice %}}